Child and family services

-Development

-Child and family services have significantly developed over the last few centuries.
-Many different forms of help for children and families in need were offered throughout the community.
-Today we have many different agencies to help with the welfare and survival of many children and their families.
-However, years ago, many people relied on their community and religion to get them through tougher times.
-The community's investment in the well-being of its children is reflected in the cultural mores and social norms, and in legal frameworks that permit intervention in individual families when children are abused or neglected.

-The formal system through which society responds to child abuse and neglect is now largely a governmental one.
-Today, primary responsibility for child protection is vested in public child protective services (CPS) agencies, which receive, investigate, and respond to reports of child abuse and neglect.
-These agencies are usually linked to child welfare departments with broader responsibilities which include foster care and adoption.
-Usually at this point, the parents lose their right to take care of their children because they are seen to be unfit parents.
-Today, it is against the law to not report child abuse if evident.
-Many parents do not realize that they are candidates for the potential loss of their children to government agencies because of their issues, such as poverty, mental illness, or neglect that lead to child abuse.

 Two-generation family strategies

 Census data shows that in the United States almost half of all children live in low-income families.
 Research suggests a critical connection between parent well-being and the child's emotional, physical, and economic well-being; as well as, a connection to the child's educational and workforce success.
 Despite the crucial connection between parent and child well-being, many services designed to help low-income families target either the parent or the child, leaving someone behind.
 Two-generation family programs coordinate services that aid low-income parents and children simultaneously, putting the whole family on a path to success.

 Two generation family services aim to end the inter-generational cycle of poverty by moving families to economic stability and security through education, workforce training, and related support services.
 Though each two generation program approach is different they all have three intentionally linked components: education and/or job training for parents that leads to family-supporting employment, high quality early childhood education, and family support services.